pjakiela/ECON523/exercises/E4-DD2.md

 #### Part (e)

-Now export your results to word as a nicely formatted table.
-Report the R-squared for each specification, and do not report coefficients on the district and time fixed effects (use the `indicate` option to report which columns include fixed effects, or indicate which fixed effects are used in the table notes).
+Export your results to word (or excel if you prefer) as a nicely formatted table.
+Report the R-squared for each specification, and do not report coefficients on the district and time fixed effects (with esttab, use the `indicate` option to report which columns include fixed effects, or indicate which fixed effects are used in the table notes).
 Report standard errors rather than t-statistics.
-Make sure all variables and columns are clearly labeled, and that your labels are not cut off (because they are too long).
+Make sure all variables and columns are clearly labeled, and that your labels are not cut off because they are too long.

 ### Question 2:  Assessing the Common Trends Assumption